-From getting a Belgian driver’s licence to registering a foreign car and paying road taxes in Belgium, this guide will get you driving in Belgium.
+From getting a Belgian driver’s license to registering a foreign car and paying road taxes, here’s the rundown on driving in Belgium.

 Driving in Belgium

 A small, densely-populated and multicultural country, Belgium has many foreign drivers on its roads.
 It boasts a highly developed road network and, although public transport is good, car driving is very popular.
 Traffic can be notoriously bad, especially in the major cities.
 In fact, Brussels ranks the 3rd most congested city on the 2021 Global Traffic Index with drivers spending an estimated 134 hours a year sitting in traffic.

 Driving in Belgium is the same as in most continental European nations, on the right-hand side of the road.
 There were just under six million passenger cars in the country in 2019, which works out at just over 500 cars per 1,000 inhabitants (slightly below the EU average).
 In the same year there were 56.4 accidents per million people, just above the EU average of 51.2.

 Belgian cars produced 107.7g of CO2/km in 2020, just below the EU average of 108.2.
 To try and combat vehicle emissions, the country has introduced low emission zones (LEZ), where only specially registered vehicles can enter.
 There are currently zones in Brussels, Antwerp, Ghent, and the Wallonia region.

 The Federal Public Service for Mobility and Transport oversees all forms of transport in Belgium, including road traffic, and runs the Vehicle Registration Service.
 Each region of Belgium – Flanders, Wallonia and Brussels – also has its own mobility and transport department.

 Anyone aged 18 and over with a valid driving license can drive in Belgium.
 You can drive with a license from another EU/EFTA country on pretty much the same terms as a Belgian license, and you don’t need to exchange it at any point.